Tahuata: Geography

 The land area of Tahuata is 61.0 km2.
 The highest point on the island is Mount Amatea (French: Mont Amatea), rising to an elevation of 1,050 m (3,445 ft.).
 The island is very mountainous, with deep valleys and cliffs.
-The maximum altitude is in the Amatea mountain of 1050 meters.
-The orography does not allow the construction of an airstrip and communications are by sea from the neighboring island of Hiva Oa, separated by the Bordelais channel 3 km wide and currents of 20 knots.
+The orography does not allow the construction of an airstrip and communications are by sea from the neighboring island of Hiva Oa, separated by the Bordelais channel 3 km wide and currents of 2 knots.

-Tahuata is located just south of Hiva Oa, the main island of the southern group of the Marquesas, from which it is separated only by the Canal du Bordelais (Ha'ava in Marquesan), a channel only three kilometers wide, but with a strong sea current of up to twenty knots.
+Tahuata is located just south of Hiva Oa, the main island of the southern group of the Marquesas, from which it is separated only by the Canal du Bordelais (Ha'ava in Marquesan), a channel only three kilometers wide, but with a strong sea current of up to two knots.

 The island is crescent-shaped, 15 km long, oriented and tapering to the southeast.
 It has a central ridge that runs along its entire length, steep slopes cut by deep valleys, high cliffs that end in rocky outcrops as buttresses.
 All this forms a very rugged coastline.

 It also includes small bays with white sandy beaches bathed in clear waters.
-In fact, Tahuata is the Marquesas island with the most coral formations, in an archipelago that is almost completely devoid of them.
+In fact, Tahuata is the Marquesan island with the most coral formations, in an archipelago that is almost completely devoid of them.

 Geology

 Tahuata is a high volcanic island.
 It is crossed by a mountain range that culminates at 1050 meters, on Mount Tumu Mea Ufa, and at 1000 meters on Mount Pahio.
 This mountain range, which runs in an arc from east to south, is what remains of the main caldera of the volcano that created the island.
 It is about nine kilometers in diameter.
 Within this caldera is another, lower mountainous rim, revealing the site of a second, more than half-submerged crater, which must have been about four kilometers in diameter.
 It is not yet clear whether this is the caldera of a second, later volcano or a second collapse of the primitive volcano.

-The age of Tahuata is dated between 2.90 and 1.75 million years..
+The age of Tahuata is dated between 2.90 and 1.75 million years.
 Its formation is therefore contemporary with that of neighboring Hiva Oa.
 The two islands may have been part of the same volcanic complex.